 We know this work will never be ‘done’; our conversations about racial injustice need to sustain and evolve.
-So, we've shared our commitments for creating change at HubSpot in a letter from our CEO, Brian Halligan, and we’ll continue to update this page with resources as we continue to learn.
+So, we'll continue to share our progress in helping to drive real, lasting change, and we’ll continue to update this page with resources as we continue to learn.

 Training School for Negro Girls, Camille Acker

 Parable of the Brown Girl, Khristi Lauren Adams

 I Know Why the Caged Bird Sings, Maya Angelou

 A Black Women’s History of the United States, Daina Ramey Berry and Kali Nicole Gross

 I'm Still Here: Black Dignity in a World Made for Whiteness, Austin Channing Brown

 Black Feminist Thought, Patricia Hill Collins